- Enable and disable Stream

-You can specify whether Stream is enabled or disable when creating a table.
+You can specify whether Stream is enabled or disabled when creating a table.
 Also, you can use the

 - enable_stream: Whether to enable Stream.